Gen-R/guide-needed/README.md

-# GenR Organisation
+# GenR Guides Organisation
-Where we organise the GenR project
+Where we organise the GenR project for Open Science Guides